-- 6.Start of the Battle Phase POP.
-The battle phase begins.
-Play "start [or beginning] of battle [or the battle phase]" effects, then begin the Space battle step. - 7.
+- 6. Start of the Battle Phase POP.
+The battle phase ["battle"] begins.
+Play "when the battle phase starts" effects, then begin the Space battle step. - 7.
 Space arena's Battle Step.
 Battle steps occur in each of the 3 arenas, starting with Space, then Ground, then Character.

 Start of the Battle Step POP.
-At the start of each battle step, there's a chance to play "start of the [Space/Ground/Character] battle [or battle step]" effects or pass.
+When each battle step starts, there's a chance to play "when the [Space/Ground/Character] battle step starts" effects or pass.

 During the Battle Step.
 Before the first attack, between attacks, and after the last attack in each arena, there's a chance to play standard effects, known as the general POP.
 Activated effects are played at this time and during attacks.
 Play speed-boosting effects before an attack is declared to get the benefit.
 Then untapped units attack an opponent's units in the same arena one by one in order of their speed, from highest to lowest.
-(Attacking, p.11) Choose the order in which your units with the same speed attack.
+(Attacking, p.12) Choose the order in which your units with the same speed attack.
 (The Dark Side wins ties for speed.)
 To skip an attack, tap the unit.
 (It has not attacked.)
-If your opponent doesn't have any units in an arena, you still go through each of your units in speed order to play any abilities that can only be played during that battle step or perform Bombard or Ion Cannon attacks.
+If your opponent doesn't have any units in an arena, you still go through each of your units in speed order to play abilities or perform Bombard or Ion Cannon attacks.
 If a card effect untapped a unit during its battle step, you can attack with it again, use effects playable only when the unit "would attack", or play tap-activated effects that it can still play that turn.

 End of the Battle Step POP.
-When an arena has no more untapped units, there's a final chance to play "end of [Space/Ground/Character] battle step" card effects.
+When an arena has no more untapped units, there's a final chance to play "when the [Space/Ground/Character] battle step ends" card effects.
 Then proceed to the next battle step or the end of turn (in the case of the Character battle step).
 Units from a previous battle step can't attack, even if they become untapped somehow.
 Effects causing you to fight another battle in a battle step will generate new start and end POPs for that step.